uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements.rst

 Two approaches for defining named requirements are *valid expressions* and *pseudo-signatures*.
 The ISO C++ standard follows the valid *expressions* approach, which shows what the usage pattern looks like for a requirement.
 It has the drawback of relegating important details to notational conventions.
-This document uses pseudo-signatures, because they are concise, and can be cut-and-pasted for an initial implementation.
+This document uses pseudo-signatures because they are concise and can be cut-and-pasted for an initial implementation.

 For example, the table below shows pseudo-signatures for a *sortable* type ``T``: